|

 Instead, his heart was in experimental research.
 So most of his life he did that

+and teach at the college level.
 Eventually Maslow became chair of the Department of Psychology at Brandeis

 University and was elected President of the American Psychological Association